Azure/azure-sdk-for-js/sdk/communication/communication-job-router/README.md

 always-auth=true
 ```

-Then, run vsts-npm-auth to get an Azure Artifacts token added to your user-level .npmrc file
+Then, run `vsts-npm-auth` to get an Azure Artifacts token added to your user-level `.npmrc` file:

 `vsts-npm-auth -config .npmrc`